 Finally, customers must have a working debit account, with an active debit card to receive payments into their account.
 Collections can then be made by the lender using a system known as continuous payment authority.

 How do you apply for a small loan?

-Applying for a small loan online can be done through your mobile device, tablet or desktop.
+Applying for a small loan online can be done through your internet enabled mobile device, tablet or desktop.
 There are many providers of lower value credit products and both direct lenders and brokers can offer you an online solution.

 Typically, an online application form will ask you for some key information about yourself and your spending habits.
 It is important to be as honest as possible to ensure you do not make a mistake or provide incorrect information.
 If you do, it might impact your chances of success.

 It will normally take anywhere from 3-5 minutes to complete an online form and a decision should be returned in less than 3 minutes.

 At CashLady, when we process your application we show it to our panel of lenders.
 We then match you with the loan provider most likely to fund your application.

 We are very strict with the lenders that we work with.
 We only work with those that follow responsible lending guidelines.
 All our lenders are authorised and regulated by the Financial Conduct Authority (FCA) and have a commitment to treating customers fairly.